htcondor/htcondor/docs/classads/classad-mechanism.rst

 Here is an example for a Unix platform that utilizes a regular expression ClassAd function to list specific information.
-A file contains ClassAd information. *condor_advertise* is used to inject this information, and *condor_status* constrains the search with an expression that contains a ClassAd function.
+A file contains ClassAd information. :tool:`condor_advertise` is used to inject this information, and :tool:`condor_status` constrains the search with an expression that contains a ClassAd function.

 .. code-block:: console